 Many of us forget to take care of ourselves when we are stressed and even more during the holidays.
 So pre-planning your routines and coping skills is the best way to navigate and care for your needs.

-Make time for excercise. – Take a few minutes each day to care for your body.
+Make time for exercise. – Take a few minutes each day to care for your body.
 Yoga, stretching, even a quick workout will boost your energy for the rest of the day and keep you from feeling stiff or sore later.

 Go to bed on time. – It might take effort, but making sure you keep your sleep schedule during the holidays is important to your health.
 When you are fighting Lyme Disease and exhaustion, you are more prone to getting sick easier.